petecarapetyan/webappwriter/docs/blog/friendsWithBenefitsIntro.md

 - Ability to knock out simple app functionality in _**minutes, not months**_
 - [SSGs] make the content side of an app/site almost a trivial effort.

 Reverting to the car analogy, all of a sudden I can watch videos of electric cars obliterating gasoline powered "muscle cars" on racetracks.
 Dude, wasn't but a few years ago that my son and I were swapping out gas engines on his truck, in our garage.
-WTF?
+WTF.
 Electric?

 So what happens when the Multi Page App (MPA) becomes instantaneous, and dropping in components too?